deagustinchristian/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

-Rock Paper Scissors is an online game made to draw users in using eye catching colors and lets the players try their luck against a computer who chooses its options randomly.
-First to get 5 points wins the match!
+Rock Paper Scissors is an online game made to draw users in using eye-catching colors and lets the players try their luck against a computer that chooses its options randomly.
+The first to get 5 points wins the match!
 Compete against friends or family members to see who can beat the computer!
 Do you feel lucky?

 ![Looking good on different devices](https://raw.githubusercontent.com/deagustinchristian/Rock-Paper-Scissors/main/assets/images/readme%20images/Responsive%20design%20image.jpeg)